jonaslalin/reinvent-ngrx/README.md

 # Reinvent NgRx

-Demo of RxJS's powerful `scan` operator.
+In this project, RxJS's `scan` operator is used to showcase the Redux pattern.